 The maintenance of your shutters depends a lot on your construction material.
 Wood shutters may require the highest degree of maintenance, especially in the Denver Front Range area, with our hot, dry, summers and dry winters.
 These elements cause wood to warp and crack, if not occasionally treated.
-Cedar, Redwood, and Basswood, are stronger choices for wood shutters, as they are harder woods than pine or poplar and therefore resist the elements more than softer woods.
+Cedar, Redwood, and Basswood, are stronger choices for wood a shutter, as they are mad of harder woods than pine or poplar and therefore resist the elements more than softer woods.
 However, anyone who has had a wood deck in Colorado knows that even the hardest of woods need yearly care.

 Wood Composites are a less maintenance-intense solution for shutters.
 Because they are composed of wood and synthetic material, manufacturers can factor in substances that make the shutter less impervious to external weather conditions.
-If made well, these shutters have a long life, and come in a variety of colors, shapes, and sizes.
+If made well, these have a long life, and come in a variety of colors, shapes, and sizes.
 HRIT will help you with your wood composite shutter solutions.

 Shutter Styles — Louvered, Panel, or Board and Batten

-Panel Shutters – These shutters can come in a variety of looks, but two common panel shutter choices are the shaker and the raised panel.
+Panel Shutter – These shutters can come in a variety of looks, but two common panel shutter choices are the shaker and the raised panel.
 When you think of panel shutter styles, consider the doors of your kitchen cabinets.
-These shutters are not meant to adjust to exterior light or conditions.
+These are not meant to adjust to exterior light or conditions.
 They are solid pieces of material that have interest due to their design.
 The shaker shutter, like the shaker kitchen cabinet, is a simple design with a raised frame and a dropped center.
 You could choose a double shaker shutter or a single shaker appearance.
 The double would have an inset box on the top of the shutter and one on the bottom of the shutter.
 The single would have one inset box for the whole shutter.
 The raised panel shutter is much like the shaker shutter, but the center of the shutter panel is raised, rather than dropped.
 So, the frame recedes from the center panel, adding interest to the shutter.
 Panel shutters, because of their understated, simple design, blend well with a number of house styles.
 Color adds interest and contrast to these shutter choices.
 HRTI can show you a number of panel shutter style solutions for your home.